Do you want to disable image attachment pages in WordPress?

-In this article, we’ll show you how to disable image attachment pages in WordPress and redirect them to the parent post.
+In this article, we will show you how to disable image attachment pages in WordPress and redirect them to the parent post, transforming those dead-end image pages into opportunities for engagement.

 Why Should You Disable Image Attachment Pages in WordPress?